Principles for managing access

 - It is good practice to seek divisional approval for Head of Administration and Finance access.

 Appointing authorised signatories

-New authorised signatories for Oracle access should complete the Authorised Signatory and User Reports form.
+New authorised signatories for Oracle access should complete the Authorised Signatory for Financial Systems form.
 Please note that they need to complete it themselves as it includes a declaration that they understand the responsibilities they are accepting.
 Their request form should be approved by another departmental authorised signatory for Oracle access.

 For help on completing the form, please see the guidance.